jamie-mh/jgbc/README.md

 A GameBoy and GameBoy Color emulator for Linux.
 Written in C with SDL2.

 - Compiled and tested on Fedora 27 with gcc 7.3.1.
+- Compiled and tested on Ubuntu 16.04 LTS with gcc 5.4.0.

 ### Project Status